-The Company provides a 50% match of the participant's primary contribution on the first 4% to 6% of annual compensation, based on years of service, as defined by the Plan.
-The Company also contributes a fixed amount equal to 1% of eligible employees' annual compensation regardless of whether the employee elects to contribute to the Plan.
+Beginning the first of the month following twelve months of employment, the Company provides a 50% match of the participant's primary contribution on the first 4% to 6% of annual compensation, based on years of service, as defined by the Plan.
+Beginning the first of the month following twelve months of employment, the Company contributes a fixed amount equal to 1% of eligible employees' annual compensation regardless of whether the employee elects to contribute to the Plan.
 Company contributions may be reduced by forfeitures that accumulate.